lubenicapp/djangodex/README.md

 in another terminal, run:

-`docker exec -it pokedex_db psql -U joe -d djangodex`
+`docker exec -it pokedex_db bash`

-then paste the content of the file data/seed.sql
+then in the container terminal
-(in my case i was only able to seed 180 rows)
+`psql -U joe -d djangodex < seed.sql`

 ## Usage